top of page

 Chappell Roan TikTok hints at larger issue

 *This article was originally published on Sept.
-20, 2024 on Shorewood Ripples.
+20, 2024, on Shorewood Ripples.
 Things knocked over are bound to fall, chimpanzee owners are bound to be mauled, and pop-stars are bound to be harassed a little.
 Isn’t that right?
 It feels so normal to want attention from celebrities.
 It’s considered a treat when they are seen in normal places, and selfies with celebrities can easily become prized photos.
-However, “HOT TO GO!” singer Chappell Roan finds this strange, asking her
+Chappell Roan captured at 2025 Met Gala, courtesy Dia Dipasupil/Getty Ima

 Aiko Levick